Queen Letizia makes first public appearance since grandmother’s death

 Queen Letizia of Spain stepped out for the Atlàntida Mallorca Film Fest less than one week after the death of her grandmother.
-King Felipe ’s wife presided over the closing of the 11th edition of the film festival on Sunday, Aug.
+King Felipe’s wife presided over the closing of the 11th edition of the film festival on Sunday, Aug.
 1, in Palma de Mallorca, where the Spanish royals traditionally spend their summer holidays.

 Future schoolmates Princess Leonor of Spain and Princess Alexia of the Netherlands already know each other: Report